stonezhng/cs687-ReinforcementLearning-Homework/code/assign4/readme.md

 * `function_approximation.py` contains all the phi, while `estimation.py` implements q function approximation, epsilon greedy and softmax.
 Sorry for the terrible naming, but I feel this assignment very torturous and have no spare time to correct it...
 * `mountaincar/mountaincar.py` contains the simulation of mountain car

+## Response
+* TA gave full credit, but I am afraid they did not have enough time to check all the results.
+The RBF implemention and mountain car MDP definitely have some bugs.